bob-fornal/work-notes/CDA/RDS--Relational-Database-Service.md

 # RDS: Relational Database Service

-A managed DB service for DB use SQL a query
+A managed DB service for databased using SQL to query the data.

-It allows you to create databases in the cloud that are
+It allows creation of databases in the cloud that are:

 * Postgres
 * Oracle